 Why are Conditioners so Important?

-The cuticle layer of our hair (outer layer of the hair shaft) is affected over time by washing, chemical treatments, styling tools, sun, wind etc. A Holistic Hair conditioner uses electrostatic positive charge to adsorb antioxidant-rich botanical extracts & oils to the hair, improving the condition of the hair and keeping the cuticles closed for greater shine & protection to the hair.
+The cuticle layer of our hair (outer layer of the hair shaft) is affected over time by washing, chemical treatments, styling tools, sun, wind etc. A Holistic Hair conditioner uses electrostatic positive charge to absorb & adsorb antioxidant-rich botanical extracts & oils to the hair, improving the condition of the hair and keeping the cuticles closed for greater shine & protection to the hair.